neilralston/MechaCar_Statistical_Analysis/README.md

 3. Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

+   Yes, this linear model is an efficient predicotr of mpg based on the following results

+   * p-value is < assumed significance level of 0.05%, suggesting significant variable impacts
+   * Multiple r-squared value is > 0.70, suggesting strong correlation

 Deliverable 2: Summary Statistics on Suspension Coils